14 Oct Artificial Intelligence in the Language Industry

 As you all know very well, Machine Translation (MT) is the translation of a source text into a target language done by a computer, without human intervention.
 The use of AI in Machine Translation has led to the development of Neural MT systems, which are based on Machine Learning.

 Training a neural system requires feeding a large quantity of material into neural algorithms.
 Those of you who have seen NMT put in practice have seen how impressive the results can be.
 As it does mirror the way a human mind works.
 However, we are at a stage where the human effort is still required, as the translated text may sound very natural and fluent.
-But it may not match exactly what the source text itself.
+But it may not match exactly the source text itself.
 Post-editors need to learn how the engine works to better detect the most typical errors and make the most out of the neural systems.

 Text-to-speech software can easily convert written text into audio and it is used for example to convert manuals or training content into multimedia courses.
 By recognizing single phonemes, the voice synthesizer (or, alternatively, human recordings of the single phonemes) generates the different sounds in a given language.